 The schedule includes all grants and contracts entered into directly between the Authority and agencies and departments of the federal government, as well as federal funds passed-through to the Authority by primary recipients.
 The Authority provided no part of its direct grant federal dollars to sub-recipients.

-The Authority did not receive any non-cash assistance from federal funds, had no federal insurance, nor have any loan or loan guarantees outstanding as of March 31, 2020.
+The Authority did not receive any non-cash assistance from federal funds and had no federal insurance as of March 31, 2021.

 Note 3 - Reconciliation of Federal Expenditures: